K4Lok/personal-blog-backend/README.md

 ## Development Log

-I keep track on what I've done everytime I make progress [here](./devlog.md) from scratch.
-There're gifs or images inside the showcase toggle sections for more intuitive on what the changes looks like.
+I keep track on what I've done everytime making progress [here](./devlog.md) from scratch.
+There're gifs or images inside the showcase toggle sections for more intuitive on what the changes look like.

 ---